POLDER-Crew/polder-federated-search/README.md

 1. If you want to try queries out on Blazegraph directly, be sure to click 'Use' next to your new namespace after you create it.
 1. `docker-compose --profile setup up -d` in order to start all of the necessary services and set up Gleaner for indexing.
 1. Do a crawl (these instructions assume you are in the `docker` directory):

-1. `cd docker`
-1. `docker-compose up -d`
-1. Go to your [local Blazegraph instance](http://localhost:9999/blazegraph/#namespaces) and add a new namespace - this is because the default one does not come with a full text index.
-Name it `polder` (or whatever you want, but you will need to change the GLEANER_ENDPOINT_URL environment variable if you don't name it that).
-Select 'quads' in the mode dropdown menu, and check the text boxes after "Full text index" and "Enable geospatial".
-1. If you want to try queries out on Blazegraph directly, be sure to click 'Use' next to your new namespace after you create it.
-1. `docker-compose --profile setup up -d` in order to start all of the necessary services and set up Gleaner for indexing.
-1. Do a crawl (these instructions assume you are in the `docker` directory):
     1. `curl -O https://schema.org/version/latest/schemaorg-current-https.jsonld`
     1. `docker-compose --profile crawl up -d`
     NOTE: There is a missing step here.
 The crawled results need to be written to the triplestore.
 For now, you can run `./write-to-triplestore.sh`.